 If you have little ones, camping out in the wild just isn’t always feasible.
 However, camping in the backyard, that’s all the fun without the stress.
 Grilling out for dinner, dining on s’mores for dessert, and making shadow puppets sounds like a blast.
 Plus, if your child gets tired of it, he or she can be in bed in no time.

 On vacations, you probably go out to eat several times.
 On your staycation, consider eating out at a new or interesting local restaurant.
 If you’re worried about finding one that’s in the range of your child’s palate, call ahead or look online to see the restaurant’s menu.
 That way, you won’t have to worry about your child refusing to enjoy the occasion.

 One of the best parts of summer vacations is taking a dip in the hotel pool.
 Whether you have your own, a neighborhood pool or you have some friends with a place to swim, it’s time to get on some sunscreen and floaties.
 If your child is too young to swim, you could also find a small plastic or inflatable wading pool to splash around in.

 It’s time for a new guest!
 A summer staycation is a great time to start potty training.
 After all, you won’t have to worry about the stress of getting your child to a public restroom every time they need to go.
 Why not use this time to welcome Pinky Bear and start reading the child-friendly Potty Train with Pinky Bear book?

-Playing at the park, exploring your backyard, and meeting Pinky Bear—your at-home vacation can’t come soon enough.
-With these great summer staycation ideas for families, you can look forward to comfortable season of fun.
-Want to learn more about Pinky Bear or order your own Potty Train with Pinky Bear set?
-Visit our website here.
-Plus, for more parenting help, head over to our blog.
+Playing at the park, exploring your backyard, and meeting Pinky Bear your at-home vacation can’t come soon enough.
+With these great summer staycation ideas for families, you can look forward to a comfortable season of fun.